Georg von Peuerbach: Legacy

-Georg von Peuerbach work outlives him because of his ability to communicate astronomy, mathematics and art.
+Georg von Peuerbach's work outlives him because of his ability to communicate astronomy, mathematics and art.
 His contributions simplified seeming difficult ideas, making them more digestible and inspiring critical thought.
 Through his tutelage he was able to create an astronomy program at his alma mater, further expanding the understanding of astronomy.

 Peuerbach's and Regiomontanus's contribution expanded the European understanding of astronomy by translating Ptolemy's Almagest in a book that later influenced Nicolaus Copernicus.
 Though the work was completed after Peuerbach's death in 1461, Regiomontanus carried on with the task and eventually the Epitome of the Almagest was published in 1496, nearly 35 years after his teacher’s death, and 20 years after his own (Regiomontanus died in 1476).
 This book would go on to be an important reference for Nicholas Copernicus for the creation of his book De Revolutionibus.

-Ironically Nicolaus Copernicus work, and later Sir Issac Newtons disproved many of the ideas that Peuerbach supported while defending the Ptolemaic system, nonetheless his advancement in technology and theory help modernize the study of astronomy.
+Ironically Nicolaus Copernicus's work, and later Sir Issac Newton's, disproved many of the ideas that Peuerbach supported while defending the Ptolemaic system, nonetheless his advancement in technology and theory help modernize the study of astronomy.

-A Peuerbach's input in Regiomontanus's trigonometric tables was used by future astronomers in the coming century.
+Peuerbach's input in Regiomontanus's trigonometric tables was used by future astronomers in the coming century.
 Though a fair amount of Peuerbach's work is believed to have circulated in academia, his full observations were only published by Johann Schöner nearly a century after Peuerbach's death.
 His Theoricae Novae Planetarum would be released in numerous editions between 1472 and 1596, with additions by scholars such as Regiomontanus, Peter Apian, Erasmus Reinhold, and Philip Melanchthon.
 It is believed that by 1653, at least 56 Latin printings of the text had been published with numerous editions in other languages as well.

 Peuerbach’s Theoricae Novae Planetarum became one of the most common astronomy textbooks used to train future scholars.
 He is credited with being instrumental in the European understanding of astronomy and the Ptolemaic system.
 The descriptions of the solid spheres model (common to the Ptolemaic planetary system) seen in the Theoricae Novae Planetarum would remain the accepted view of the nature of the spheres until the time of Tycho Brahe, who disproved the existence of solid spheres.
 The Theoricae Novae Planetarum is also credited with helping to establish much of the technical vocabulary used by astronomers through the seventeenth century.